vmware-tanzu/pinniped/site/content/docs/howto/install-concierge.md

    - `git clone git@github.com:vmware-tanzu/pinniped.git`
    - `cd pinniped/deploy/concierge`

+1. Decide which release version you would like to install.
+All release versions are [listed on GitHub](https://github.com/vmware-tanzu/pinniped/releases).

+1. Checkout your preferred version tag, e.g. `v0.9.2`.

+   - `git checkout v0.9.2`

+     *Replace v0.9.2 with your preferred version number.*

 1. Customize configuration parameters:

    - Edit `values.yaml` with your custom values.
+   - Change the `image_tag` value to match your preferred version tag, e.g. `v0.9.2`. *Replace v0.9.2 with your preferred version number.*
    - See the [default values](http://github.com/vmware-tanzu/pinniped/tree/main/deploy/concierge/values.yaml) for documentation about individual configuration parameters.

 1. Render templated YAML manifests: